Captain Haddock: Naming

-Haddock's name was suggested by Hergé's wife, who noted that haddock was a "sad English fish" over a fish dinner.
+Haddock's name was suggested by Hergé's wife, who noted over a fish dinner that haddock was a "sad English fish".
 Hergé then utilised the name for the English captain he had just introduced.
 Haddock remained without a first name until the last completed story, Tintin and the Picaros (1976), when the name Archibald was suggested.
 As Haddock's role grew, Hergé expanded his character, basing him upon aspects of friends, with his characteristic temper somewhat inspired by Tintin colourist E.P.
 Jacobs and his bluffness drawn from Bob de Moor.
-Harry Thompson has commented on how Hergé utilised the character to inject humour into the plot, notably "where Haddock plays the fool to smooth over a lengthy explanation."
+Harry Thompson has commented on how Hergé utilised the character to inject humour into the plot, notably "where Haddock plays the fool to smooth over a lengthy explanation".

-Although it has not been suggested that Hergé based Haddock on any historical persons, several Haddocks had served in the navy.
-Many of the Haddocks of Leigh-on-Sea served in the British Royal Navy of the 17th century, with Admiral Sir Richard Haddock serving in the battle of Sole Bay.
+Although it has not been suggested that Hergé based Haddock on any historical persons, several Haddocks have served in the navy.
+Many of the Haddocks of Leigh-on-Sea served in the British Royal Navy of the 17th century, with Admiral Sir Richard Haddock serving in the Battle of Sole Bay.
 Hergé may have drawn upon this family name and its naval tradition when naming his character.

 Another famous merchant navy captain named Haddock was Herbert Haddock of Rugby, Warwickshire, skipper of RMS Olympic during the early 20th century.